21 Advantages And 7 Disadvantages Of Mobile Phones In Business

 It is not just a gadget to call, text, entertain or transfer data.
 There are other things you can use your phone to do as a business person.

-These include but not limited to scanning with apps like Cam Scanner, WPS and other image-to-pdf tools which helps you to turn your mobile phone into a portable scanner.
+These include but are not limited to scanning with apps like Cam Scanner, WPS and other image-to-pdf tools which helps you to turn your mobile phone into a portable scanner.

 14. Photography and Graphics design

 It also functions as a camera that offers you photography services.
 Mobile phones now come with a powerful camera.
 With more and more megapixels upgrades, the camera gets clearer and produces better images with high resolutions that can be used for emotional branding.

 You can take pictures and record videos with your phone with quality that meets up with some camcorders.
 This implies that you can use these pictures and videos on your social media platforms for more visibility and engagement.

 You can use your phone to edit pictures and videos.
 Pictures editing could include changing the tone of the picture, adding text, cropping or even removing the background of the picture with an application such as Mobile Photoshop and PicsArt.